-While you certainly should have covered this during your initial meetings with a new client, it is necessary to keep it in mind.
+While you certainly should have covered this during your initial meetings with a new client, it is necessary to remember it.

-All your planning, including progression and short-term goals, lead towards that.
+All your planning, including progression and short-term goals, leads towards that.

-We also talked about finding a client’s trigger in early chapters, if you’ve managed to do that, then keeping them on the path towards their goals is so much simpler.
+We also discussed finding a client’s trigger in early chapters; if you’ve managed to do that, keeping them on the path toward their goals is much simpler.

 No strategy for dealing with the latest fitness fad

 We’ve already mentioned dealing with the latest diet fad or the next great fitness trend – remember Zumba?
-You are going to have to have answers for clients that come to you with questions about things like this.
+You will have to have answers for clients that come to you with questions about things like this.